| A

 subluxation, and his neurological condition.
 Further research

+is suggested.
 In another case Giesen, Center and Leach[10] discuss

 4 of 7 children who showed statistically significant improvement